Browse the Norlin Stacks by relevant call numbers.

 Borrowing Update

 Due to our library catalog system migration in summer 2024, borrowing through Prospector and MOBIUS has been paused.
-We expect to be able to resume service for Spring 2024.
+We are working closely with our partners to resume these services.
 Until that time, you may be eligible to continue to request through Prospector if you are affiliated with other participating libraries, which include many Colorado public libraries.

 Is the book you want checked-out?
 Or is it a book that CU Libraries does not own?